ProfJski/LittleBang/README.md

 * Optional scrolling display of the total kinetic energy of the system
 * Optional mini-map of the whole system

+## Little Bang can demonstrate
+* The power of contemporary discete computational physics using only retail hardware
+* Gravitational slingslots and Keplerian orbits
+* How "nebula" of "stars" and "planets" can form from a random distribution of mass exploding outward
+* How initial conditions determine whether the sim universe expands indefinitely, "crunches" back together, or comes to an equilibrium point of expansion
+* How long it takes for a "star" to acquire "planets" in *stable* orbits.
+Most "planets" that are captured either spiral down into the star, collide with something else, or escape due to influence of another body.
+Yet some stable systems can be observed, and even more rarely, a "moon."
+* Gravitational wobble of "stars" due to their orbiting "planets"
+* The cosmological asymmetry paradox.
+If you start with a completely uniform distribution of particles, you will get a completely uniform system, rather unlike the "clumps" and "clusters" of the observable universe, which is more readily obtained from a random initial distribution of particles.

 The start menu is a good place to begin to play.
 ![Little Bang Start Menu](/images/LB-startmenu.gif)